Bidvine/heroku-buildpack-multi-procfile/README.md

+# Bidvine's fork of Heroku Multi Procfile buildpack

+Our changes: Set environment variable CACHE_BUILD_HISTORY=true to store a few copies of prior builds in the Heroku cache and restore them on new builds so that your app can serve legacy resources.

 # Heroku Multi Procfile buildpack

 Imagine you have a single code base, which has a few different applications within it... or at least the ability to run a few different applications.
 Or, maybe you're Google with your mono repo?

 In any case, how do you manage this on Heroku?
 You don't.
 Heroku applications assume one repo to one application.

 Enter the Multi Procfile buildpack, where every app gets a Procfile!